cccir/tt_4alu/docs/info.md

 ## How it works

 Explain how your project works

-# Longer description of how the project works.
-You can use standard markdown format.
   how_it_works: |
       Each clock cycles ALU performs one of the 8 possible operations and stores result in the 4-bit accumulator register.